 - Desire: You drive the desire for your product by shining the spotlight on it

 - Action: Your leads are thoroughly persuaded and convert into customers

 By crafting your ecommerce marketing strategy around these key stages of the sales funnel, you’ll be able to optimize the user experience whilst also driving conversion.
 You can even use sales funnels that are unique to different areas of your ecommerce business, from key landing pages to the different products you sell.
 By taking each visitor on a buyer’s journey that’s unique to their needs, you’ll be maximizing the potential your website has for converting.

-What Are The Different Stages Of The Ecom Sales Funnel?
+What Are the Different Stages of the Ecomm Sales Funnel?

 Similar to the traditional marketing funnel model, the ecommerce sales funnel can also be divided into several stages or sections.
-The first section, i.e. the top of the funnel, is the broadest area because it’s targeting 100% of site visitors, while the final stage, i.e. the bottom of the funnel, is much more focused because it’s targeting the remaining, say, 5% of leads who made their way through your buyer’s journey.
-Here’s a closer look at it all.
+The first section is the top of the funnel, and it’s the broadest area because it’s targeting 100% of site visitors.

-Top of the Ecommerce Funnel: Getting Noticed and Attracting Visitors
+Top of the Ecommerce Sales Funnel: Getting Noticed and Attracting Visitors

 This is why the main top-of-funnel goal is to provide information about your products or services.
 Whether it’s a tangible product or a piece of software, you need to demonstrate why your product is valuable, how it outshines other competitors, and how it will solve the need or problem of your target consumer.